apache/solr-operator/docs/solr-cloud/autoscaling.md

 If `autoscaling.vacatePodsOnScaleDown` option is enabled, which it is by default, then the following steps occur:
 1. Acquire a cluster-ops lock on the SolrCloud.
 (This means other cluster operations, such as a rolling restart, cannot occur during the scale down operation)
 1. Scale down the last pod.
-   1. Mark the pod as "notReady" so that traffic is diverted away from this pod.
+   1. Mark the pod as "notReady" so that traffic is diverted away from this pod (for requests to the common endpoint, requests that target that node directly will not be affected).
    1. Check to see if the last pod has any replicas.
    1. If so, start an asynchronous command to remove replicas from this pod.
    1. Check if the async command completed, if not then loop back until the command is finished.